jupyter/docker-stacks/docs/using/custom-images.md

 If so your use-case may require a fully customized stack.
 ```

-As a basic example, if you want to build a custom image based on the `minimal-notebook` image using `Python 3.12`,
+As a basic example, suppose you want to build a custom image based on the `minimal-notebook` image using `Python 3.12`,
-then with a Dockerfile like:
+and you have a Dockerfile like:

 ```{code-block} Dockerfile
 :caption: Dockerfile